 Market cap weighted indexes work great for investors who believe in market efficiency.
 They provide a low-cost, convenient and transparent way of replicating market returns.

 There are some investors, though, who think it's possible to beat the market with great stock selection; this group likely invests in another class of funds known as smart beta, which track non-cap weighted strategies.

 By attempting to pick stocks that have a better chance of risk-return performance, non-cap weighted indexes are based on certain fundamental characteristics, or a combination of such.

 While this space offers a number of choices to investors, including simplest equal-weighting, fundamental weighting and volatility/momentum based weighting methodologies, not all these strategies have been able to deliver superior results.

 Fund Sponsor & Index

-The fund is sponsored by Invesco.
-It has amassed assets over $873.92 million, making it one of the average sized ETFs in the Style Box - Large Cap Growth.
-This particular fund, before fees and expenses, seeks to match the performance of the Dynamic Large Cap Growth Intellidex Index.
+The fund is managed by Invesco.
+PWB has been able to amass assets over $793.49 million, making it one of the average sized ETFs in the Style Box - Large Cap Growth.
+This particular fund seeks to match the performance of the Dynamic Large Cap Growth Intellidex Index before fees and expenses.